Renovate Or Build New in Brisbane?

 So it’s time for a change.
 You want to improve the overall liveability of your home, but you’re torn between whether to renovate or demolish your existing home and build a new one.

+At the end of the day it’s a personal choice.
+We’ve even had a project that started out as a renovation but is now a new build due to cost savings.
+So if you can’t decide, it’s important that you get some professional advice.
 At dion seminara architecture we understand how to achieve your lifestyle goals for less.
-So whether you’re thinking about renovating, or demolishing your current home and building a new one we can save you money and deliver the ideal outcome for your budget.
-So give us a call today and let us help you achieve your liveability goals.
+So whether you’re thinking about renovating your current home, demolishing your home and building new, buying a home to renovate, or buying land to build a new home on, we can save you money and deliver the ideal outcome for your budget.
+So contact us today and let us help you achieve your liveability goals.

 This article has been updated and was originally published 10th February 2014